subratpp/deep-rl-jutsu/README.md

-# deep-rl-jutsu
+# Deep RL Jutsu

 A Guide to Becoming a Deep Reinforcement Learning Ninja.
+This is a 'Giving Back' repository where RL algorithms are implemented from scratch in a notebook-style tutorial, and learning resources are organized.

 ## Environment Wrappers
 PufferLib: It provides a wrapper over all environments, which can be seamlessly integrated with ClearRL or SB3